ShadowLiam20/Rollback/README.md

 Rolls back logged block place and block break changes.

 ### `entities`
-Rolls back logged living entity spawns and deaths.
+Brings back logged living entities that died in the selected time period.

 ### `inventory`
 Rolls back logged player inventory and container inventory changes, such as chests.